 Additionally, the non-profit society of New Horizons is the Richard Preston Centre for Excellence, which needs its own space for community initiatives and outreach.

 This all comes at a cost which will yield high rewards for our future.
-The project proposed is $2.8M and we have a GoFundMe Campaign set up to raise funds for the new renovations and expansion.
-When we initially launched to campaign, the first cost estimate on the project was $1.4M, but due to unexpected problems with the building, the price tag has increased to $2.8M.
+The project costs have escalated to $3.8M and we have a GoFundMe Campaign set up to raise funds for the new renovations and expansion.
+When we initially launched to campaign, the first cost estimate on the project was $1.4M, but due to unexpected problems with the building, the price tag has increased to $3.8M.

 Renovation/Building Updates on Our Progress: